 Which AMPERNA® Products can be Used by People with Keratosis Pilaris?

 The whole AMPERNA® range is suitable for use by people suffering from Keratosis Pilaris.
-At AMPERNA® we’re committed to creating simple, active products specially formulated for sensitive and troubled skin.
+At AMPERNA® we’re committed to creating simple, active products specially formulated for keratosis pilaris.

 Keratosis Pilaris sufferers can apply the AMPERNA® Lightweight Soothing+ Emulsion moisturiser morning and night or throughout the day if required.
 This moisturiser contains ceramides, hyaluronic acid and emollients to help nourish the skin and protect it from free radical damage.
 AMPERNA® Lightweight Soothing+ Emulsion moisturiser won’t clog pores and contains sage extract to help cool, soothe and nourish skin.